kieme/dainty/dainty_dacli.md

-# Strict Defined Command Line Interface
+# Defined Argument Command Line Interface
-## (sdcli - a notation and processing specification)
+## (dacli - a notation and processing specification)

-sdcli define a strict cli notation and the way it is processed.
+dacli define a strict argument based notation and the way it is processed.
 It attempts to support a set of fundamental argument types while keeping the notation simple and minimalistic.

 ## motivation

-sdcli is the result of converging objectives.
+dacli is the result of converging objectives.
 It's main objective is: how to discover, express and use a functionality being offered through a cli.

 Another important objective is to use sdcli for different use scenarios, namely;